Partnership Requirements & Needs List

 Your philosophy on community service, youth development, and education

-How your values align with Motiv8 IMUA, Footprint Foundation, and the Honduras Campus Initiative
+How your values align with Footprint Foundation, and the Honduras Campus Initiative

 The campus foundation is already established and funded.
 Future partners are required to contribute financially based on their desired level of involvement.